 The endpoint value can be written as

 where

-is the ideal analytic signal of the cosine at the endpoint and $F$ is the effective complex gain that collects the effects of finite windowing (Dirichlet kernel), analytic masking and bandpass filtering (see Section~\ref{sec:error-analysis}).
+is the ideal analytic signal of the cosine at the endpoint and $F$ is the effective complex gain that collects the effects of finite windowing, analytic masking and bandpass filtering (see Section~\ref{sec:error-analysis}).
 Hence

-Thus, Method~1 preserves the linear phase progression $\omega_0 n + \varphi_0$ of the tone and only adds a phase error $\arg F$ which decomposes into a calibratable bias $\arg G_+$ and a phase-dependent ripple bounded by $\arcsin r$.
+Thus, Method~1 preserves the linear phase progression $\omega_0 n + \varphi_0$ of the tone and only adds a phase error $\arg F$ which decomposes into a calibratable bias $\arg G_+$ and a leakage-induced ripple bounded by $\arcsin r$.

-\subsection{Method 2: phase from the ratio to the original signal}
+\subsection{Method 2: Phase from the ratio to the original signal}

-A second definition, which has also appeared in the ecHT literature, replaces the real part of the analytic signal in the denominator by the original signal $x(n)$:
+A second definition, which has also appeared in the ecHT literature, replaces the real part of the analytic signal in the denominator by the original signal $x$.

 For an ideal analytic signal, $\Re z(n) = x(n)$, so $\theta_1(n) = \theta_2(n)$.
 However, finite windowing and bandpass filtering distort the real and imaginary parts of $z(n)$ relative to the original signal.
 Using the endpoint representation